 One of my long time passions is for the game of backgammon.
-I have become so addicted to the game I decided to develop an online head-to-head backgammon play system called SimplyBG.
+My addiction to the game lead me to develop an online head-to-head backgammon play system called SimplyBG.com.

 With the popularity of the Internet, this game has found a new modern life.
 Playing against real people while allowing the mechanics of the game to be managed by computer is a wonderful mix.

-I combined my passion for programming and my passion for backgammon to have created a online playing interface for this great game.
+Combining my passion for programming and my passion for backgammon, I created a online playing interface for this great game.
 I wanted to create a safe place for family and friends to gather to play against friends.
 A head-to-head experience, online.

-And to make it easy for you to have backgammon at your WordPress site, I have created a WordPress plugin to provide ease of implementation of the board-play software.
-You can download the ZIP of the Plugin here, or directly from WordPress.org via https://wordpress.org/plugins/backgammon/
+And to make it easy for anyone to have backgammon on their own website, I create a WordPress plugin that provides ease of implementation of the SimplyBG board-play software.
+Anyone can download the ZIP of the Plugin here, or directly from www.Wordpress.org via https://www.wordpress.org/plugins/backgammon/

 The future holds more as I plan to create a fully managed online backgammon tournament system in conjunction with the board-play interfaces already available.
 I am also considering creating a way to allow bot develop at SimplyBG, so anyone can create a backgammon robot.